 I only knew that I wasn’t going to hear anything new.
 Even before I came to South America, people were recommending this tea to me, citing its potency, its cleaning effect for body and soul, and always forgetting to mention the very real side effects.
 They also forgot to mention that the tea contains dimethyltryptamin which is a banned substance, although the US Supreme Court exempted a church in New Mexico, the Centro Espírita Beneficente União do Vegetal (“Beneficient Spiritist Center of the Union of the Plant”), from the ban after its members had argued that they can only understand their god while or after drinking said tea.
 Vomiting as the new form of flagellation.
 So much for “very logical”.

-Even without imagining a night in the mosquito-infested jungle between puking tourists, I never felt any desire to undergo this procedure.
+Even without imagining a night in the mosquito-infested jungle between puking tourists, I never felt any desire to undergo this tea ceremony.
 I have never been susceptible to consciousness-altering drugs.
-I really like my clear and quick mind, and I can keep it quite busy and challenged without chemical substances.
+I really like my clear and quick mind (both halves of it), and I can keep it quite busy and challenged without chemical substances.
 So far, I have yet to meet a single druggie whose mind impresses me.
 Most of them, particularly regular users, are dull, slow, sad conformists and don’t say anything that would want me to exchange my mind with theirs.

 As for the cleaning of the body, I admit that vomiting can achieve that, but I have another orifice which I prefer to use for that purpose.